The issue: Samsung Data Migration shows “Please connect a Samsung SSD”

 4. Switch the IDE mode.
 If the SSD is connected via an internal SATA cable instead of a USB external connection, it is likely to be running in IDE or RAID mode.
 If IDE, you must switch it to AHCI in BIOS.
 If RAID, leave it as RAID and reinstall your system to make the SSD recognized by SDM.

 Although these methods are very effective, it is very time consuming to try them one by one, and some methods are even complicated.
 Additionally, apart from the problem that Samsung Data Migration cannot see SSD, other issues like Samsung Data Migration not responding, Samsung Data Migration can’t change source disk may happen to you at any time.

 Also notice that only specific Samsung SSDs are supported by SDM, like Samsung SSD 970 PRO/EVO series and Samsung SSD 960 PRO/EVO series.
-If you intend to clone your hard drive to other manufacturer's SSD or clone a hard drive that doesn't have an operating system, you’d better turn to a SDM alternative.
+If you intend to clone your hard drive to other manufacturer's SSD or clone a hard drive that doesn't have an operating system, you’d better turn to a reliable SSD cloning freeware as alternative.

 Samsung Data Migration alternative you deserve